digital-pet/authl/README.md

 - /listban - lists all banned users
 - /listsus - lists all suspicious users
 - /listunauth - lists all users who have started but not completed auth

+- ### Admin
+- /roleupall <password> goes through the DB and re-assigns the goon role to all members of the discord who have previously authenticated.
+Use sparingly, for example if you have to delete and re-create the role.